How to Make, Store, & Care For a Homemade Sourdough Starter

 Though you can make a starter with really any type of grain flour, I prefer to use whole grain rye for a bubbly, potent starter.
 Using a grain other than wheat adds an additional nutrition profile to my bread, too.
 But if you don’t have rye, use whole wheat or even unbleached, unbromated white flour.

 To begin, take 1 cup of flour and combine it with 1 cup of water in a medium-sized glass or ceramic mixing bowl.
 You want it to be the consistency of pancake batter, so add a little more water if necessary.
 For my rye starter, I use about 1 1/4 cup of water to 1 cup of flour.

 Then cover it with a lint-free kitchen towel or layers of cheesecloth.
 You want air to circulate around the mixture, but you don’t want bugs in.

 If you can set it by an open window, that’s perfect.
-If not, choose a place that stays at decent room temperature with good air flow.
+If not, choose a place that stays at decent room temperature with good airflow.

 Every day, add an additional 1/4 to 1/2 cup flour and equal amounts (or a pinch more) of water.
 This feeds the good bacteria and yeasts and prevents mold from taking over and spoiling the starter.

-If your starter is in a very warm place, you might need to feed it more than once a day.
+If your starter is in a very warm place or you’re getting it going during the hot summer, you’ll likely have better results by feeding it in the morning and in the evening.
 Warmer temperatures mean more active microbes, and more active microbes need more food.
-See?
-Just like a little pet!

 If you forget to feed your new starter while you’re trying to get it going, you may very well end up with something like this that will need to be discarded: